BluePrint - Hello Lamp Post

 The information from these conversations will help us to understand who visits these sites and how this varies over time, providing information on water quality observations and any signs of pollution.
 This ongoing project adds to our recently published report into water recreational use across England that gives robust and insightful data on how people use our waterways for the first time.

-You can get involved from wherever you are!
+You test the conversation from wherever you are!

 Start the conversation with Hello Lamp Post: Chat with Hello Lamp Post